Yichun92/Yichun92.github.io/_pages/cv2.md

 Working Papers
 ======
-* <b> [1] [Bargaining, Merger, Capacities, and Endogenous Network Formation: the case of power plants and coal companies in the US.](https://yichun92.github.io/files/My_JMP.pdf) </b> <b> (Job Market Paper). </b>
+* <b> [1] [Bargaining, Merger, Capacities, and Endogenous Network
+Formation: the Case of Power Plants and Coal Suppliers in the US.](https://yichun92.github.io/files/My_JMP.pdf) </b> <b> (Job Market Paper). </b>

-  <i> <b> Abstract: </b> </i> The outcome of a structural change, for instance, merger, entry, or exit, is a critical task in anti-trust economics.
-To get a more reasonable market outcome with privately-negotiated transactions, I include non-purchased goods as the threat of replacement.
-Buyers decide where to purchase and how much to purchase simultaneously.
-Built on the seminal works on endogenous network formation, I develop a complete structural model in this study, incorporating individual-level Nash bargaining, endogenous network formation, capacity constraints, and multiple continuous purchase behavior.
-I discuss the identification, implementation, and computational algorithms for estimation and counterfactual.
-Then I construct a comprehensive data set of power plants and coal companies from 1998 to 2008 to study the Arch-Triton merger in 2005.
-FTC initially challenged the Arch-Triton merger, and the case was closed, followed by a suspicious spot price increase afterward.
-I estimate the model with the data set and carry on counterfactual analysis with no merger or divestiture.
-It turns out that the inclusion of more primitives into the model complicates the analysis and generates ambiguous results.
+  <i> <b> Abstract: </b> </i> This paper develops a point-identified structural model to study the outcome of a structural
+change (e.g., merger, entry or exit), which is a critical task in economics.
+The model incorporates micro-level Nash bargaining, endogenous network formation, suppliers’ capacity constraints, and multiple continuous purchase behaviors for a market with business-to-business transactions.
+I provide a detailed discussion on model identification, implementation, and algorithms for estimation and counterfactual.
+To operationalize the model, I construct a comprehensive data set of power plants and coal companies from 1998 to 2008.
+Next, using the data, I estimate the model and evaluate the Arch-Triton merger in 2005, which the FTC initially challenged but failed to block.
+In contrast with a static network model without cost synergies, my model suggests that the equilibrium prices under a new stable network may increase in the absence of the merger due to capacity constraints.
+Moreover, divestiture remains a valid merger remedy since equilibrium prices would always increase otherwise.

 * <b> [2] [An Alternating Maximizations Approach to Approximate Dynamic Programming](https://yichun92.github.io/files/Approximate_Dynamic_write_up.pdf), </b> with [Adam Dearing](https://www.johnson.cornell.edu/faculty-research/faculty/aed237/).